chloe0x0/exprs/README.md

 # exprs
-A math expression parser in Rust
+A 0 dependency math expression parser and evaluator in Rust.
+It aims to be simple to use and is more of an exercise than anything.

 # Quick Start